 The fisheries sector is crucial to improving food security and nutrition and assisting in reducing poverty and inequality.

 As a significant producer of this affordable, low-footprint, healthy source of protein to lower income consumers in South Africa and other African countries, we believe that we play an important role in contributing towards food security.

-The majority (80%) of our harvested commercial fishing rights by volume are on the green list of the South African Sustainable Seafood Initiative (SASSI) (see table).
+The majority (91%) of our harvested commercial fishing rights by volume are on the green list of the South African Sustainable Seafood Initiative (SASSI).
 These species have been assessed as the most sustainable choices, coming from the healthiest and most well-managed fish populations.

 This year, horse mackerel and pilchard both retained orange listing.
 We continue to engage with industry bodies, government officials and other stakeholders in efforts to improve the sustainability of these resources, including through participating in the development of the WWF-SA/DAFF Horse Mackerel Conservation Improvement Project.
 West Coast rock lobster (WCRL) remains in the red category, reflecting concerns regarding the decline in the health of the population and the impact of poaching and ecosystem decline.

 Our hake operation retained its Marine Stewardship Council (MSC) chain of custody certification, considered the world’s most rigorous eco-labelling initiative for fishing.
+In October 2019 Gulf menhaden achieved MSC certification, making this fishery one of the few reduction fisheries in the world to be MSC certified.
 This year, our five fishmeal operations once again retained their certification in terms of the International Fishmeal and Fish Oil organisation (IFFO) Global Standard for Responsible Supply (IFFO-RS).